barryclark/jekyll-now/_posts/2016-05-11-Avoid-the-Void-Kickstarter.md

 ---
 layout: post
 title: Kickstarter - Avoid the Void
+description: One of the things I don't regularly do is back Kickstarter projects.
+I'd like to change that a bit here on A Pawn's Perspective.
 featured: avoidthevoid.png
 category: kickstarter
 tags: [games, kickstarter, avoid the void, geek fever games]